Specula · User guide

 | ⌥[ / ⌥] | Fade in to / out from the playhead | playhead |

-⌘Z steps back through the session's edits, including edits applied from Chapter mode (Level chapters) and the Level Dialogue pass, since the three modes share one undo history. ⇧⌘Z redoes.
+⌘Z steps back through the session's edits, including edits applied from Chapter mode (Level chapters), the Level Dialogue pass, Spectral mode operations, and takes landed from Record mode (each Append, Insert, or Punch landing is one undo step), since the modes share one undo history. ⇧⌘Z redoes.
 Undo is disk-backed (each level is a temp file, not a second copy in RAM), so deep history doesn't multiply memory.
-In Dialogue mode, ⌘Z targets region edits (a separate 50-step history); audio-buffer undo is reached from Edit or Chapter.
+In Dialogue mode, ⌘Z targets region edits (a separate 50-step history); audio-buffer undo is reached from Edit, Chapter, or Spectral.

 ⇧⌘S opens a save panel.
 Specula writes the current audio to a new file (it never overwrites the source).
 Format defaults to WAV at the file's native bit depth and sample rate.
 Saving makes the written file the working document in place: your chapters, dialogue regions, and playhead stay put, and you stay in the mode you were in.

 Discard Edits (Edit menu) reverts the buffer to the last saved version in one step, the explicit counterpart to Save.
-Save As, Discard, and the unsaved-changes dot are reachable from Edit, Chapter, and Dialogue alike, because those three modes share one editing session.
+Save As, Discard, and the unsaved-changes dot are reachable from Edit, Chapter, Dialogue, Spectral, and Record alike, because those five modes share one editing session.

 While in edit mode, a horizontal toolbar appears below the transport.
 Operations with parameters (Cut, Silence, Gain, Fade, Normalize, Limit TP, Level Dialogue) open small popovers - set the parameters, click Apply.
 The Limit TP popover takes a ceiling in dBTP with presets at -2 / -1 / -0.5 / -0.1.
 The Cut popover takes the crossfade length (default 10 ms, 0 for a hard cut).
 The Level Dialogue popover sets the duck amount, an optional Lift dialogue to target with a target and true-peak ceiling.

 A dedicated mode for audiobooks and long-form podcasts.
 Specula segments the file at long silences, scores every chapter against the full ACX measurement set, and surfaces both the per-chapter ACX gates and each chapter's deviation from the book's own median.
-Mutually exclusive with the other three modes (Edit, Compare, Dialogue) so the workspace stays focused.
+Mutually exclusive with the other five modes (Edit, Compare, Dialogue, Spectral, Record) so the workspace stays focused.

-A Chapter button sits in the transport bar next to Edit, Compare, and Dialogue.
+A Chapter button sits in the transport bar next to Edit, Compare, Dialogue, Spectral, and Record.
 Click it to enter or exit chapter mode; ⌘3 does the same from the keyboard.
 Chapter mode carries the green accent colour - the chapter toolbar that slots in below the transport, the playing-chapter fill on the ribbon, and the Chapter button itself all match.
-Mutually exclusive with Edit, Compare, and Dialogue.
+Mutually exclusive with Edit, Compare, Dialogue, Spectral, and Record.

 Detect scans the loaded mono mix for silences longer than the minimum duration (default 2 s) below the silence threshold (default −55 dB).
 Each silence becomes a boundary; the audio between two silences becomes a chapter.
 Chapters whose total non-silent content runs under 1 s are dropped so a stray cough doesn't fragment the result.